sokra/rawact/README.md

 React.js is split into two packages (for in browser usage): react and react-dom.

-The react package is a general way to descript components and element.
+The react package is a general way to describe components and elements.
 The react-dom package takes care of rendering these generic elements.

 Because of this design react-dom includes code for every possible component/HTMLElement that can be rendered.
 It also includes code for incremental rendering, scheduling, event handling, etc.